ITDiscovery/IMASI8080viaESP32/diag/Walkthrough1.md

 ```
 .originates at 0x0000

     MOV C, 0      ; Initialize C to 0

-DELAY:
-    DJNZ DELAY    ; Decrement B and jump to DELAY if not zero

 START:
     MOV A, C      ; Load counter value into A
     OUT 0xff      ; Output counter value
     INR C         ; Increment C
-    CJNE C, 16, START ; Jump to start if C is not equal to 16
-    MOV B, 200    ; Load 200 into B for delay
+    MOV B, 255    ; Load 255 into B for delay

+DELAY:
+    DEC B         ; Decrement B
+    JNZ DELAY     ; Jump to Delay if B is not Zero
+    JMP START     ; Jump to next value of C
-    JMP DELAY     ; Jump to DELAY
+    JMP 0x000     ; Jump to start of program

 END
 ```